divio/divio-cloud-docs/reference/addon-anatomy.rst

 ``aldryn_config.py`` is loaded into the Django project at run-time, so any changes are picked up when and reloaded automatically when developing.

+``aldryn_config.py`` is an ideal place to check for environment variables that should be :ref:`converted into Django settings
+<environment-variables-settings>`.

 ``addon.json``
 --------------